xenitane/computer-programming-notes/topics/io.md

 Now that we are running a program, we want to be able to give input to our program and receive an output from it, right?
-So for that we need the I/O and in C, it's implementation is below:
+So for that we need the I/O and in C, the functions we are going to use for I/O are defined in the `stdio.h` header file, and below is how to use them:

 ## Input
 To take input from console, _`scanf` and variants[^1]_